dehesa/package-conbini/README.md

 Conbini testing conveniences depend on [XCTest](https://developer.apple.com/documentation/xctest), which is not available on regular execution.
 That is why Conbini is offered in two flavors:

--   `import Conbini` imports all code excepts the testing conveniences.
+-   `import Conbini` includes all code excepts the testing conveniences.
--   `import ConbiniForTesting` imports everything.
+-   `import ConbiniForTesting` includes everything.

 The rule of thumb is to use `import Conbini` in your regular code (e.g. within your framework or app) and write `import ConbiniForTesting` within your test target files.